-The Company pays for consultancy and management services under a consultancy service agreement concluded in 2013 between the Company and an entity controlled by one of the members of its Board of Directors.
-Consultancy fees incurred by the Company in the three-month period ended 31 March 2018 in relation to this agreement amounted to MEUR 2 (three-month period ended 31 March 2017: MEUR 2).
-Other expenses incurred on behalf of this related party were MEUR 1 (three-month period ended 31 March 2017: MEUR 1).
-All these amounts are recorded under general administrative expenses, while the related liability of MEUR 1 as at 31 March 2018 (31 December 2017: MEUR 2) is reported under loans received and other liabilities.
+The Company paid for consultancy and management services under a consultancy service agreement that was in May 2018 assigned to the Company from its subsidiary Home Credit B.V.
+The agreement was concluded in 2013 between Home Credit B.V. and an entity controlled by one of the members of Company's Board of Directors.
+Consultancy fees incurred by the Company in the six-month period ended 30 June 2018 in relation to this agreement amounted to MEUR 1.
+This amount is recorded under general administrative expenses, while the related liability of MEUR 1 as at 30 June 2018 (31 December 2017: nil) is reported under other liabilities.

-22. Segment information
+13. Segment information